-Some or all General Studies requirements may be waived for the TROY bachelor degree programs for students who have earned a previous bachelor's degree in transfer from a regionally accredited institution provided the General Studies courses are not direct prerequisites for courses needed at TROY for the selected degree program or are not directly specified for the student's major/program.
+Some or all General Studies requirements may be waived for the TROY backelor degree programs for students who have earned a previous backelor's degree in transfer from a regionally accredited institution provided the General Studies courses are not direct prerequisites for courses needed at TROY for the selected degree program or are not directly specified for the student's major/program.
 Regardless of any waived coursework, all residency requirements for TROY (minimum 25% of degree hours) and in the major/concentration area (minimum 12 hours) must still be met.
-All requests for waivers must be communicated to the appropriate Troy University Campus Registrar prior to beginning any Troy University course work toward this bachelor's degree.
+In general, completion of the previous backelor's degree will fulfill the General Studies Program, Areas I-IV as well as TROY 1101 and IS 2241 in Area V, with the exception of any major-specific courses/prerequisite courses in Areas I-IV.
+All requests for waivers must be communicated to the appropriate Troy University Campus Registrar prior to beginning any Troy University course work toward this backelor's degree.